-HUD Fund - The HUD Fund is used to account for funds from grants received from the U.S. Department of Housing and Urban Development and transactions relating to the Lancaster Housing Agency.
-The Lancaster Housing Agency provides housing assistance to low income families.
+HUD Fund\ - The HUD Fund was used to account for funds from grants received from the U.S. Department of Housing and Urban Development and transactions relating to the Lancaster Housing Agency.
+The Lancaster Housing Agency provided housing assistance to low income families.
+The Program ceased operation in 2015.